 Environmental Management (Master's)

-MAS in Environmental Policy And Management with a concentration in Environmental Management requires completion of 48 credit hours (12 courses)Professional Foundation Courses - 12 qtr. hrs
+MS in Environmental Policy And Management with a concentration in Environmental Management requires completion of 48 credit hours (12 courses)Core courses - 20 qtr. hrs

 - EPM 4001 - Environmental Foundations and Principles